KhanS0hail/DS_TASK_02/README.md

-Here’s an updated version of the README file for Task 2, including the use of pie charts:

----

 # Prodigy InfoTech Data Science Internship Task 2

-Perform data cleaning and exploratory data analysis on a dataset, such as analyzing the Titanic dataset to discover insights about the survival of passengers.
+Perform data cleaning and exploratory data analysis (EDA)on a dataset of your choice, such as the Titanic dataset from Kaggle.
+Explore the relationships between variables and identify patterns and trends in the data.

 ### Task Completed